 The Master of Education Degree (M.Ed.) in Counseling is designed for those wishing to enter the counseling profession in one or more settings.
 The school-counseling track leads to the K-12 certificate in Washington State.
 Coursework in the mental health counseling track can be used to pursue licensure as a mental health counselor in Washington state.

-The Master of Science in Occupational Therapy (M.S.O.T.) emphasizes research.
-Students in the M.S.O.T. program must complete a three-course sequence in research methods and a research project of publishable quality.
+The Master of Science in Occupational Therapy (M.S.O.T.) emphasizes hands on clinical practice, clinical reasoning and research.
+Students in the M.S.O.T. program must successfully pass the community-based clinical experience in mental health and the onsite adult and pediatric clinical experiences.
+Additionally, they complete a three-course sequence in research methods with an emphasis on translational research and a paper of publishable quality.
+It is anticipated that the class entering Fall 2019 will be the last M.S.O.T. class.

 The Post-professional Doctor of Occupational Therapy (Dr.O.T.) program is designed to fit all levels of experience, whether you are a new entry-level occupational therapist or a seasoned one.
 The twelve month curriculum is designed to be student-centered and to support students’ development of advanced practice skills that support their career goals.
 To that end, students in the program are required to articulate an area of concentration and related learning outcomes that will guide them in developing a doctoral thesis project, shaping course assignments, and selecting authentic learning experiences.
 Students will enter the Dr.O.T. program with a range of professional experience and interests, which will enhance the learning of all.